obsidian-tasks-group/obsidian-tasks/docs/advanced/Task-Reminders.md

 ---
-publish: false
+publish: true
 ---

-# Notifications
+# Tasks Reminders

 <span class="related-pages">#plugin/reminder</span>

 Within Tasks, reminder notifications can be set using the standard Tasks format `⏲️ YYYY-MM-DD` for daily notifications at a set or by specifying the hour `⏲️ YYYY-MM-DD h:mm a`.
-Multiple reminders can be set by separating secondary reminders with a comma: `⏲️ 2000-03-24, 2000-03-28 10:05 am, 2000-03-31`

-## Limitnations
+## Limitations

-- It's not posible to set a reminder for midnight 12:00 am.
-This due to a limination with how tasks creates dates using momentjs which sets the defaults time to midnight when one isn't provided.
+- It's not possible to set a reminder for midnight 12:00 am.
+This due to a limitation with how tasks creates dates using `momentjs` which sets the defaults time to midnight when one isn't provided.
-- System notifications don't work on Mobile because Obsidian doesn't provide an API
+- System notifications don't work on Mobile because Obsidian doesn't provide an API.

 ## How to complete the reminder